Digital logging vs. flipchart

 René de Jong

-A crisis meeting is all about sound decision-making and a clear overview.
-But if you take notes on a whiteboard, you miss out on exactly that.
+A crisis meeting revolves around sound decision-making and a clear overview.
+However, if you log on a flip chart, you miss precisely that.
 Why?

 1. Information remains within the crisis room

-You can't share a whiteboard with the rest of the organization.
-While others need crucial updates, everything stays confined to a single room.
+A flip chart cannot be shared with the rest of the organization.
+While others require crucial updates, all information remains confined to a single room.

 While the rest of the crisis team is seated, the logger misses parts of the discussion.

-This makes it harder to actively contribute to the process.
-And as a result, the logger is not a full-fledged team member.
+This makes it more challenging to actively contribute to the process, and consequently, the logger is not a fully integrated team member.

-5. Recording the date and time for logged information is crucial.
+5. Date and time registration for logged information is crucial.

-6. After the crisis, all flipchart pages must be converted into a digital report.
+6. Following a crisis, all flip chart pages must be converted into a digital report.

-It’s a good idea to have a whiteboard or flip chart in your crisis room.
-They’re useful for more creative tasks, such as creating a mind map, a diagram, or a drawing to clarify a particular situation.
-But a logbook should be digital!
+While a whiteboard or flip chart can be beneficial in your crisis room, suitable for more creative processes such as creating a mind map, a diagram, or a drawing to clarify a specific situation, a logbook should always be digital!

 Read more.